 Why Miami for the Study of International Arbitration?

-Location - The law school is prominently positioned, academically and geographically, for the study of international arbitration.
-This is because Miami is a major international trade and finance center at the “portal to the Americas” and a well sought-after venue for resolving disputes through arbitration.
-The School of Law has created a unique infrastructure for students to network with international arbitration in Miami and beyond.
+Location - The University of Miami School of Law is prominently positioned, academically and geographically, for the study of international arbitration.
+Miami is a major international trade and finance center at the “portal to the Americas” and a well sought-after venue for resolving international disputes through arbitration.
+Miami Law has created a unique infrastructure for students to network with international arbitration practitioners in Miami and beyond.

 Distinguished Faculty, Unparalleled Curriculum & Personalized Mentorship - The International Arbitration LL.M.
 Program offers specialized theoretical and practical courses on all aspects of international commercial and investment arbitration.
-Students are taught by an internationally renowned faculty, comprising of “world-class arbitrators”, including Jan Paulsson, J. Martin Hunter, and Carolyn Lamm, recognized by International Who’s Who of Commercial Arbitration, Chambers & Partners Global-wide, and the Legal 500 in International Arbitration.
-Admission to the program is highly selective, which allows for heightened attention and effective mentoring from our faculty who help students to start or advance their arbitration careers.
+Students are taught by an internationally-renowned faculty, comprised of “world-class arbitrators,” including Jan Paulsson, J. Martin Hunter, and Carolyn Lamm, who frequently are recognized by International Who’s Who of Commercial Arbitration, Chambers & Partners Global-wide, and the Legal 500 in International Arbitration.
+Admission to the program is highly selective, which allows for heightened attention and effective mentoring from our faculty who help students start or advance their arbitration careers.

-International Arbitration LL.M. students may study on a full-time or part-time basis depending on their needs.
-With permission of the program director, part-time students may convert to full-time status.
-For part-time study, the same minimum number of credits is required for the LL.M. degree and must be earned within two years from the initial date of matriculation.
+International Arbitration LL.M. students may study on a full-time or part-time basis depending on their individual needs.
+With permission of the program director, part-time students may convert to full-time status, and vice versa.
+For part-time study, the same minimum number of credits is required for the LL.M. degree.
+All students must earn their LL.M. degree within two years from the initial date of matriculation.

 J.D./LL.M.
 Joint Degree in International Arbitration

-Miami Law LL.M. students wishing to also obtain a Juris Doctor (J.D.) degree and J.D. students wishing to also obtain an LL.M. in International Arbitration should opt for the J.D./LL.M.
+International Arbitration LL.M. students wishing to also obtain a Juris Doctor (J.D.) degree, and Miami Law J.D. students wishing to also obtain an LL.M. in International Arbitration, should opt for the J.D./LL.M.
 Joint Degree in International Arbitration.
 The Joint J.D./LL.M. in International Arbitration offers the opportunity to earn both degrees at once, saving both time and tuition expense.
 Special study options to ear an LL.M. in International Arbitration might be available for current law students of other law schools in the U.S. or abroad who attend Miami Law as visiting or foreign exchange students.

 Intensive Legal English + LL.M. in International Arbitration

-The newest feature of Miami Law’s LL.M. offerings is a three-semester program, designed for foreign-trained law graduates who did not achieve the minimum required TOEFL or Academic IELTS score and who need to improve their English proficiency before embarking on studying for their LL.M. in International Arbitration.
+The newest feature of Miami Law’s International Arbitration LL.M. offerings is a three-semester program, designed for foreign-trained law graduates who did not achieve the minimum required TOEFL of 92 or Academic IELTS score of 7.0 and who need to improve their English proficiency before embarking on studying for their LL.M. in International Arbitration.
 The Intensive Legal English program starts in the Spring semester (January), and applicants should submit their completed application by the priority deadline of November 1 of the previous year.
 During the first semester, students focus on achieving the English-language and communication skills necessary to be successful in the LL.M. program.
 Students take courses in: Oral Communication; English for Law; Introduction to Legal Communication and Writing; and Research Skills.
-After successful completion of their first semester, students will join the incoming International Arbitration LL.M. class in the Fall semester and proceed with the regular course of studies without having to re-take the TOEFL or Academic IELTS test.
+After successful completion of their first semester, students will join the incoming International Arbitration LL.M. class in the Fall semester (August) and proceed with the regular course of studies without having to re-take the TOEFL or Academic IELTS test.